 Eligibility at the Time of Matriculation

-- Psychiatrist who have received their M.D. or D.O. degree and who have completed residency training in general psychiatry or child psychiatry immediately prior to the time the fellowship commences.
+- A psychiatrist with a M.D. or D.O. degree who have completed residency training in general psychiatry or child psychiatry immediately prior to the time the fellowship commences.

-- Senior residents (e.g., PGY3+) with at least 50% protected time for research during the fellowship period are also encouraged to apply.
+- A senior resident (e.g., PGY3+) with at least 50% protected time for research during the fellowship period are also encouraged to apply

-- Trained in accredited U.S. or Canadian psychiatry residency program.
+- Be trained in an accredited U.S. or Canadian psychiatry residency program

 - Must be the sole resident per residency program nominated